No. 505 (Wessex) Squadron RAuxAF: Role

-Today the squadron recruits a wide range of specialists from South West England.
-Squadron personnel include direct entrants with no previous military experience, ex-Regular personnel (from any Service), and those with skills directly transferable from civilian life.
-The last reserve squadron based in the South-West was No. 2625 (County of Cornwall) Squadron RAuxAF which disbanded in 2016.

-Roles available in the squadron include: intelligence analysts, drivers, chefs, suppliers, RAF police, and human resources specialists.

 The squadron's current role is as a general support squadron to deploy reservists to support the RAF at home and worldwide.
 Sitting under No. 2 Group RAF, the squadron is the only unit directly subordinated to the group.
 According to a FOI(A) request responded to on 8 June 2021, the squadron has shifted to No. 1 Group.

 The squadron's first commanding officer was Squadron Leader David Mann.